ESSA School Support FAQs

 Frequently asked questions (FAQs) that provide guidance and assistance to support the implementation of Every Student Succeeds Act (ESSA) school improvement programs.FAQs

-This FAQ resource provides responses to common questions about the federal Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support and Improvement (ATSI) programs under the ESSA and are designed to support local educational agencies (LEAs), county offices of education (COEs), and charter schools with implementing federal school improvement program requirements.
+This FAQ resource provides responses to common questions about the federal Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support and Improvement (ATSI) programs under the ESSA and is designed to support local educational agencies (LEAs), county offices of education (COEs), and charter schools with implementing federal school improvement program requirements.

 For more information about ESSA school support programs, please visit the following California Department of Education (CDE) program web pages: